-- 12.1.1.
-Funeral Service licensee's license in the State of West Virginia, and - 12.1.2.
-Pre-need license in the State of West Virginia. - 12.2.
+12.1.2.
+12.1.3.
+Pre-need license in the State of West Virginia.

+12.2.
 Effective July 1, 2022, the board shall allow two years to complete the requirements under this section for the licensee in charge.
-Any individual not meeting the requirements of 12.1.1. through 12.1.2. after July 1, 2024 cannot serve as a licensee-in-charge of an establishment.
+Any individual not meeting the requirements of 12.1.1. through $\frac{12.1.2}{12.1.3}$, after July 1, 2024 cannot serve as a licensee-in-charge of an establishment.
 All Licensees-in-Charge must submit copies of their Crematory Operator certificate (or a copy of their Crematory Operator permit issued by the board office) and a copy of their Pre-Need licenses with their renewal application.